Suggestibility tests: what are they and why should we even do them, if we’re going to do them at all (in hypnosis)?

 Tell them to put their hands together, interlace their fingers as in the image and squeeze tightly.
 Then tell them to imagine whatever they want, as long as it’s something that will stick their hands tightly together.
 Give them options: could be glue, magnets, two iron bars melting and fusing together, or something that they’ll come up with on their own.

 Say that on the count of three, they will try to pull them apart, only to realize that the more they try, the tighter they lock together.

 Move fast!
 Don’t make the mistake of taking too long and giving them time to analyze the situation.
 Watch the demonstration at the end of this blog post to see how it works.

-This test has a variation, which involves telling the subject to fully extend their arms and to close their eyes while doing it.
+This test has a variant, which involves telling the subject to fully extend their arms and to close their eyes while doing it.

-This variation tremendously increases the biomechanical leverage of this test.
+This version tremendously increases the biomechanical leverage of this test.
 When you fully extend your arms, you’re pulling from the shoulders, which makes it nearly impossible to separate the hands.

 This has advantages and disadvantages.

 Which Test Should I Do First?